The Taino Trail

-Boca De Yuma
+Boca de Yuma

 Back in the van, it is time for our journey through the countryside to Boca de Yuma.
 Along the way we will discuss the topography and geology of the region, passing through rugged scrub lands that gradually give way to marginal farmland and cane fields.
 Country living here is basic at best and simply survival at it's worst.
 We will witness it all.

-Perhaps the best meal you will have during your stay on the resorts!
+Perhaps the best meal you will have during your stay at the resorts!
 Perched on a coral cliff overlooking Yuma Bay, the food here is very fresh (seafood-pasta-pizza) and there is an extensive number of plates to choose from that are included in your tour price!
-Of course you can order more if you wish at additional cost!
+Of course, you can order more if you wish at an additional cost!

 Yuma is rich in history and we will take the time to discover some of what others left behind 1000's of years ago and up until the 17 and 1800's.
-A visit to a local cave allows us to explore the artwork of the inhabitants who called this island home, long before European occupation.
-Geologically stunning, this cave has some secrets I will reveal!!!
+A visit to a local cave allows us to explore the artwork of the inhabitants (Tainos) who called this island home, long before European occupation.
+Geologically stunning, this cave has some secrets we will reveal!!!

 Those into history and photography are recommended for this day!

 Please note that I do not recommend this tour for children under 10 years old, nor for those who have mobility issues, heart issues or breathing issues, due to some steep climbs.
 Proper footwear is strongly suggested.